wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/4-import-export-solutions.md

 	> [!div class="mx-imgBorder"]
 	> [![Click Run to check for issues](../media/check-issues-run-ssm.png)](../media/check-issues-run-ssm.png#lightbox)

-	While it is running you should see the **Running...** right below your solution name.
+	While it is running, you should see the **Running...** right below your solution name.

 	> [!div class="mx-imgBorder"]
 	> [![Volunteer Request Running](../media/check-issues-running-ssm.png)](../media/check-issues-running-ssm.png#lightbox)